Welcome to Hobart

 For those chocolate lovers out there the Cadbury Chocolate Factory is also in town.

-Mount Wellington sits boldly behind Hobart, a frontier of sorts to the greater adventures to be had beyond.
+Mount Wellington sits boldly behind Hobart, a frontier of sorts to more fabulous adventures.

-The Fern Tree area which in which Mt Wellington plays a major role is surrounded by the endless green only Tasmania could create.
+The endless green surrounds the Fern Tree area, which in which Mt Wellington plays a significant role only Tasmania could create.

 With many fantastic walks and picnic spots alongside the flowing water, Fern Tree is a perfect way to get amongst it before you leave the relaxed confines of Hobart.

-Away from the flashy lights and loud sights, the best of Hobart’s nightlife is found keeping with the local tune.
-Those that want to dust of their bold dance moves have some options but not to the standards of the bigger cities.
+Away from the flashy lights and sights, you will find the best of Hobart’s nightlife.
+Those that want to dust off their bold dance moves have some options but not to the standards of the bigger cities.

 For this Hobartians should be grateful, because their city is nothing if not unique.

-With a mix of brilliant colonial buildings full of cafes and bars and the vibrant yet relaxed air that flows around town you will find yourself calmed in Hobart and ready to explore its scenic outer reaches.
+With a mix of brilliant colonial buildings full of cafes and bars and the vibrant yet relaxed air that flows in Hobart, you will find yourself calmed and ready to explore its scenic outer reaches.